kibetamos/DjangoAPI/README.md

 # DjangoAPI
 Simple API using Django

-# Steps to runthe project
+# Steps to run the project